hexatomium/hexatomium-old.github.io/_posts/2017-02-15-windows10-clipboard-lockscreen.md

 Possible mitigations include disabling these options through the appropriate Group Policies settings, or using ClipTTL, which I wrote to protect against this and other cases of accidental clipboard pasting.
 (Do contact me before deploying ClipTTL in an enterprise environment).

 <a href="https://twitter.com/share" class="twitter-share-button"
 data-url="https://hexatomium.github.io/2017/02/15/windows10-clipboard-lockscreen/" data-text="Windows 10 Leaks Clipboard Contents At The Lock Screen"  data-count="horizontal">Tweet</a>
 <script type="text/javascript" src="https://platform.twitter.com/widgets.js"></script>

-<A href=https://twitter.com/hexatomium>Follow</A> @hexatomium for more updates and the occasional crazy thought.